What is Bitcoin: The Short and Long Answers

 It’s important to understand the wallet doesn’t actually hold coins.
 A better analogy is that it marks your place and value in the blockchain.
 It facilitates your participation in the blockchain by holding your private key and keeping it out of the possession of others.

 No surprise here, trading is a complex topic.
-Like many The value of things the company owns and amounts it is owed, you can trade Bitcoin.
+Like many assets, you can trade Bitcoin.
 This is risky, but here is what you should know.
 Trades are done by trying to predict the price.
 You can do this by following news about it or following the evolution of the technology supporting it.
 Historically, the price has been quite volatile, so you could potentially make a lot of money from it.
-The The possibility that something bad will happen. is high also.
+The risk is high also.

 Investing vs. Trading

 It’s important to understand the subtle differences between investing and trading.
 You can do both simultaneously.
 The key difference is the amount of time you hold the asset.
-Trading is more speculative as you work to achieve a sequence of short The time period over which you re-pay the loan transactions that make you a profit.
-Vanilla investing just means you hold Bitcoin and wait for the value to go up and realize the profit in accordance to your own The possibility that something bad will happen. preferences.
+Trading is more speculative as you work to achieve a sequence of short term transactions that make you a profit.
+Vanilla investing just means you hold Bitcoin and wait for the value to go up and realize the profit in accordance to your own risk preferences.

 You might hear Bitcoin investors declare they are “hodling”.
-This means they are holding Bitcoin long The time period over which you re-pay the loan.
+This means they are holding Bitcoin long term.
 The misspelling is an acknowledgment of its early days where the misspelling “hodling” had widespread notoriety.